 December 18, 2017 at 12:53 pm #6183

 I was an ambitious/sensitive/hardworking/anxiety prone/perfection seeking individual.
-All these lead to chronic health issues high blood pressure and diabetes by 30 (10 years back). on medications for few years also ended up having cholesterol and thyroid problems. so decided to go for naturopathy instead of standard medicines.
+All of these lead to chronic health issues, high blood pressure and diabetes by 30 (10 years back). on medications for a few years.
+Also, I ended up having cholesterol and thyroid problems. so decided to go for naturopathy instead of standard medicines.

 Started with Naturopathy treatment from September 2017… sprouts+fruits as breakfast and low cal veg food with 0 salt, 0 oil.
 All my problems were vanishing and I am not on medication for bp, diabetes, and cholesterol.
 Then the twist happened.
-I ate chicken (roughly 100 gm with very less oil/salt).
+I ate chicken (roughly 100 gm with very little oil/salt).
 Exactly a week later, had an attack.
-2 weeks later, ate some river fish (probably 250 gm cooked in very less oil/salt and the one not associated with high uric acid) and a week later had another attack.
-Then I stopped eating Non-vegetarian totally.
+2 weeks later, ate some river fish (probably 250 gm cooked in very little oil/salt and the one not associated with high uric acid) and a week later had another attack.
+Then I stopped eating non-vegetarian food totally.

 Things seemed fine for some time and then had an attack.
 After some research found cowpeas sprouts could be the culprit.
 So I stopped sprouts.